 The difference is a slow-cool firing.
 Both mugs are Plainsman M340 and have the L3954B black engobe inside and partway down on the outside.
 Both were dip-glazed with the GA6-B amber transparent and fired to cone 6.
 The one on the right was fired using the PLC6DS drop-and-hold schedule.
 That eliminated any blisters, but some pinholes remained.
 The one on the left was fired using the C6DHSC slow-cool schedule.
 That differs in one way: It cools at 150F/hr from 2100F to 1400F (as opposed to a free-fall).
 It is amazing how much this improves the brilliance and surface quality (not fully indicated by this photo, the mug on the left is much better).

-GA6-B - Alberta Slip Cone 6 Amber Base 2
+GA6-B - Alberta Slip Cone 6 transparent honey glaze

-An amber-colored glaze that produces a clean, micro-bubble-free transparent glass.
+An amber-colored glaze that produces a clean, micro-bubble-free transparent glass at cone 5-6.
 Works well on brown and red burning stonewares.

 Glaze Pinholes, Pitting

 Analyze the causes of ceramic glaze pinholing and pitting so your fix is dealing with the real issues, not a symptom.

 Cone 6 Drop-and-Soak Firing Schedule